madhu-mida/cars-apex-frontend/README.md

 ### As a user, I want to:
 * see cars displayed on a home page.
-* click on an item and view information about that item.
+* click on a car and view information about the car.
 * add new car details.
 * see created car details on the home page.
 * edit car details